SpektraSystems/openshift-container-platform/README.md

 <!-- /TOC -->

 ## Workshop Architecture and Objective
- As part of Hand on Lab, you will get following details via email.
+ As part of Hand on Lab, you will get following details via **email**.
 Make a note of these details as these shall be leveraged throughout the lab exercise
 - Azure Access: Azure Username and Password (Default Password, Change at first login)

 ### Labs Objective